David Blackburn Obituary - Fort Wayne, IN | Legacy Remembers

-David Blackburn's passing at the age of 42 on Tuesday, December 01, 2020 has been publicly announced by Northern Indiana Funeral Care in Fort Wayne, IN .
+David Blackburn's passing at the age of 42 on Tuesday, December 01, 2020 has been publicly announced by Hite Funeral Home in Kendallville, IN .

 Legacy invites you to offer condolences and share memories of David in the Guest Book below.